 The Flysch zone can best be studied north of Ruhpolding.
 These ridges with low summits and dense woods, however, are not a preferred hiking region.

 The main part of Chiemgauer Alpen consits of the marls and limestones of the Bavarian and Tirolian Kalkalpin, the deposits of the south margin of Tethys ocean.
 The Kalkalpin of Chiemgauer Alpen is tectonically divided into several nappes which show many intense synclines and anticlines.
 Huge parts of the Chiemgauer Kalkalpin consist of “Hauptdolomit”, a dolomite rock build in huge lagoons and mudflats of the old Tethys ocean.
 The highest peaks of Chiemgauer Alps, Sonntagshorn and Reifelberge, are mainly built of Hauptdolomit.

 Other Triassic deposits which nowadays form famous and striking landmarks are the coral and limestone algae reef remnants of Wettersteinkalk.
-Those casn bestudiet at Kampenwand or Gurnwandkopf, both eye-catching rockfaces.
+Those can be studied at Kampenwand or Gurnwandkopf, both eye-catching rockfaces.

 Younger Kalkalpin sediment date of late Triassic and of Jurassic age, such as Kössener beds, Oberrhät limestone (coral reefs again) and Jurassic beds.
-The latter form summits like Hochgern.
+Heuberg / Wasserwand is built up of an Oberrhät reef.
+Later jurassic deposits form summits like Hochgern.